click to enlarge

 John Allen Atkins

-John Allen Atkins, age 12, had been busy walking around his neighborhood.
+John Allen Atkins, age 12, has been busy walking around his neighborhood.

 “I’m talking to people, and leaving fliers at homes and businesses,” he says.

 Two weeks before, his team had already raised close to $1,000 in donations, and expected more donations to follow.